Diyckstra/terraform-provider-deyckstra/website/docs/r/s3_object.md

 The following arguments are optional:

 * `acl` - (Optional) [Canned ACL][canned-acl] to apply.
 Valid values are `private`, `public-read`, `public-read-write`, `authenticated-read`.
 Defaults to `private`.
-* `cache_control` - (Optional) Caching behavior along the request/reply chain Read [w3c cache_control] for further details.
+* `cache_control` - (Optional) Caching behavior along the request/reply chain.
+Read [w3c cache_control] for further details.
 * `content_base64` - (Optional, Conflicts with `source` and `content`) Base64-encoded data that will be decoded and uploaded as raw bytes for the object content.
 This allows safely uploading non-UTF8 binary data, but is recommended only for small content such as the result of the `gzipbase64` function with small text strings.
 For larger objects, use `source` to stream the content from a disk file.
 * `content_disposition` - (Optional) Presentational information for the object.
 Read [w3c content_disposition] for further information.
-* `content_encoding` - (Optional) Content encodings that have been applied to the object and thus what decoding mechanisms must be applied to obtain the media-type referenced by the Content-Type header field.
+* `content_encoding` - (Optional) Content encodings that have been applied to the object and thus what decoding mechanisms must be applied to obtain the media-type referenced by the content-type header field.
 Read [w3c content_encoding] for further information.
 * `content_language` - (Optional) Language the content is in e.g., en-US or en-GB.
 * `content_type` - (Optional) Standard MIME type describing the format of the object data, e.g., application/octet-stream.
-All Valid MIME Types are valid for this input.
+All valid MIME types are valid for this input.
 * `content` - (Optional, Conflicts with `source` and `content_base64`) Literal string value to use as the object content, which will be uploaded as UTF-8-encoded text.
 * `etag` - (Optional) Triggers updates when the value changes.
 The only meaningful value is `filemd5("path/to/file")` (Terraform 0.11.12 or later) or `${md5(file("path/to/file"))}` (Terraform 0.11.11 or earlier).
-If an object is larger than 5 MB, it will be uploaded as a Multipart Upload, and therefore the ETag will not be an MD5 digest (see `source_hash` instead).
+If an object is larger than 5 MB, it will be uploaded as a multipart upload, and therefore the ETag will not be an MD5 digest (see `source_hash` instead).
 * `metadata` - (Optional) Map of keys/values to provision metadata (will be automatically prefixed by `x-amz-meta-`, note that only lowercase label are currently supported by the AWS Go API).
 * `source_hash` - (Optional) Triggers updates like `etag` but useful to address `etag` encryption limitations.
 Set using `filemd5("path/to/source")` (Terraform 0.11.12 or later).
 (The value is only stored in state and not saved by AWS.)
 * `source` - (Optional, Conflicts with `content` and `content_base64`) Path to a file that will be read and uploaded as raw bytes for the object content.